weishi10141993/MuJetAnalysis_LimitSetting/README.md

   The "expectedFromGrid" tells combine to use the grid to compute the expected limit for this quantile.
 To produce observed limit (after unblinding), remove the "--expectedFromGrid" option.

-  Also change "--testStat LHC" to "--LHC-mode LHC-limits" when unblinding the data.
+  Also change "--testStat LHC" to "--LHCmode LHC-limits" when unblinding the data.
 The nuisance parameters are treated in a different way.

   In case you have some knowledge of where the limit should be, then setting an appropriate --rMax can speed up the search.